linkedin

 2. Skimp

-Timelines are not the only project constraint with significant impact on outcomes.
+Timelines are not the only project constraint with significant impact on website project risks.
 Budgets can help to prioritize and trim scope, but inappropriately low budgets can trigger economic traps where relatively inexpensive steps are skipped in service of fitting an initiative to a number.
 This is a significant website redesign project risk as well.

 Turning meaningful choices into missed opportunities saves no money over the lifecycle of the website redesign project.
 In particular, short-term budgetary concerns can override the need to perform a clean slate platform assessment on open-source CMS projects.